sigSandor/sigSandor.github.io/_security/2024-05-16-homelabpart2.md

 Do you want to proceed?: `y`

 Since the `WAN` interface of pfSense is managed by VirtualBox, it has been assigned an IPv4 address by the VirtualBox DHCP server. pfSense has also assigned an IPv4 address to the `LAN` interface using its own DHCP service.
-The `OPT1` and `OPT2` interfaces have not been assigned any IP address yet..
+The `OPT1` and `OPT2` interfaces have not been assigned any IP address yet.
 We do not want the IP addresses of the interfaces to change on boot.

-We will have to assign static IPv4 addresses to the `LAN`, `OPT1` and `OPT2` interfaces.
+- Next we will assign static IPv4 addresses to the `LAN`, `OPT1` and `OPT2` interfaces.

 {: .warning }
 The IP address of the `WAN` interface can be different in your case since it is assignment randomly by the VirtualBox DHCP server.